Jorie286/Reionization-Magnetic-Fields/README.md

 The output.txt file contains the output from the reionization code by frankelzeng.

 The Get_Giso_u Python code uses the output.txt file to solve for Giso/u after finding the value of D_theta for a specific number of species.
 This is done by using a Reimann sum over values of velocity in place of using an integral.

+The Graphing_Giso_u Python code uses the data from Get_Giso_u to graph the Giso_u data in terms of variables in the output.txt file.
+These variables include time, H neutral fraction, He neutral fraction, electron temperature, ionized H temperature, and ionized He temperature.